ozovalihasan/slack-tictactoe-bot/README.md

 ## Questions and answers

-- Q: The app/bot is not updated.
+- The app/bot is not updated.
 What do I need to do?

-* A: Check Gemfile.
+Check Gemfile.
 If versions of used gems are not updated, update them.

-- Q: The app/bot doesn't respond.
+- The app/bot doesn't respond.
 What do I need to do?

-* A: Check SLACK_VERIFICATION_TOKEN, SLACK_BOT_TOKEN.
+Check SLACK_VERIFICATION_TOKEN, SLACK_BOT_TOKEN.
 Check the link provided by ngrok and check the link used for 'Request URL's.
 Check the terminal run `rackup`.
 If it shows any error, solve it.

 ## Authors